EasonWang01/Redux-LocalStorage/README.md

 # Then

 ```
-Your store will be in the LocalStorage
+Your store is now saved in the LocalStorage.
 ```